dantas/gocoindesktop/.github/README.md

 ### Build options

 - Default language is english.
 Use build tag **pt** for the portuguese language.
-- To only test the UI, without any domain and IO, use build tag **testui**.
+- To only test the UI without any domain and IO, use build tag **testui**.

 ### Build system requirements